 Do note that you can still upgrade to Windows 10 from Windows 7 or Windows 8.1 Free.

 1] Check if your PC meets the minimum requirements to download or install the Windows 10 upgrade.

 3] Disable your firewall, antivirus or security software, VPN, temporarily.
-You may also temporarily uninstall such software like Disc Burners, Defragmentors, Optimizers and all programs which start up with Windows, as some of them have been reported to create issues.
-Incompatible application installed on your PC could be blocking the upgrade process from getting completed.
+You may also temporarily uninstall such software like Disc Burners, Defragmentors, Optimizers and all programs that startup with Windows, as some of them have been reported to create issues.
+An incompatible application installed on your PC could be blocking the upgrade process from getting completed.
 Do a thorough check that any incompatible apps are uninstalled and then try upgrading your PC.

 6] If your Windows 10 Upgrade or Install hangs or has failed, during installation, then this post will help you troubleshoot the issue.